The World’s Oldest Surviving Aerial Photograph Captures What City?

 Boston, as the eagle and wild goose see it, is a very different object from the same place as the solid citizen looks up at its eaves and chimneys.
 The Old South and Trinity Church are two landmarks not to be mistaken.
 Washington Street slants across the picture as a narrow cleft.
 Milk Street winds as if the old cowpath which gave it a name had been followed by the builders of its commercial palaces.
 Windows, chimneys, and skylights attract the eye in the central parts of the view, exquisitely defined, bewildering in numbers….
 As a first attempt it is on the whole a remarkable success; but its greatest interest is in showing what we may hope to see accomplished in the same direction.

-Despite more than a century of photographic developments between the work by Tournachon and Black we’ve never, if the popularity of satellite image services like Google Earth are any indicator, lost our love of seeing the same places as very different objects from a more bird-like vantage point.
+Despite more than a century of photographic developments since the work done by Tournachon and Black, we’ve never, if the popularity of satellite image services like Google Earth are any indicator, lost our love of seeing the same places as very different objects from a more bird-like vantage point.